-So you’ve got a killer gaming laptop, top-of-the-line peripherals, and even a comfortable gaming chair.
-All you need to compete online now (apart from some skill, but you’re on your own there) is a killer gaming router.
-Not only will this virtually eliminate lag when playing on Wi-Fi, they offer other special benefits like gigabit ethernet ports and software solutions to manage bandwidth.
+You’ve already got a killer gaming laptop, top-of-the-line peripherals, and even a comfortable gaming chair.
+Now all you need to compete online (apart from some skill, but you’re on your own there) is a killer gaming router.
+Not only will this virtually eliminate lag when playing on Wi-Fi, but they also offer other special benefits like gigabit ethernet ports and software solutions to prioritize bandwidth for your game.

 If you’re looking to take your wireless gaming to the next level, here are the best gaming routers on the market in 2020.